Solar Farms in Texas: What Most Construction Plans Get Wrong About Water

 The operational consequence is that water is rarely available on site at the volumes a utility scale build requires.
 Drilling a project well introduces permitting delay, water rights complexity, and quality variability.
 Tapping a municipal main from a distant town introduces tie-in cost and capacity constraints.
 The defensible default is contracted bulk water delivery, secured before mobilization, with a vendor whose service area covers the site.

 Water Runner has operated as a TCEQ-licensed bulk water provider since 1997, with a USDOT-registered carrier fleet covering West Texas, southeastern New Mexico, and broader project deployments across the lower 48 with advanced scheduling.
-The service model is built around solar farms and other large industrial projects: integrated potable, RO, and DI delivery from a single vendor, scheduled around the construction timeline, and scaled to fleet capacity rather than serial dispatch.
+The service model is built around solar farms and other large industrial projects.
+It delivers potable, RO, and DI water from a single vendor, scheduled around the construction timeline.
+Capacity is scaled to a full fleet rather than one-truck-at-a-time dispatch.

 The structural insight for solar developers and EPC contractors is that water is one of the few line items on a utility-scale construction project that does not benefit from being divided among multiple vendors.
 A single integrated water partner reduces coordination overhead, eliminates handoff failures, and gives the construction manager one number to call when a schedule changes.